Jiayi-Pan/Jiayi-Pan/README.md

 ```

 <!--END_SECTION:waka-->
-- Org, TeX, Markdown, Text, and Other are all literary works or document reading
+- Org, TeX, Markdown, Text, and Other are all text writing or reading